-If you have a basic wood wreath there are tons of ways to decorate it.
+There are tons of ways to decorate a basic wood wreath.
 You can just leave it as is, you can decorate it to match your décor….. or you can change it up with the seasons.
-I like the change it with the seasons idea.
+I like the change mine with the seasons.

 Disclosure: This post is sponsored by Plaid as part of the Plaid Creators program.
 All words, project ideas, and opinions are 100% my own.

 Kathy Owen is the founder of the home decor blog Petticoat Junktion where she shares tutorials on painting furniture and upcycling thrifty finds into unique home décor.
 Her DIY projects have been featured on the Home Depot Blog, Plaid Crafts, Behr Designer Series, and in numerous magazines.
 Kathy’s newest website is HappyHomeDIY.com